Skip to content

 Drag one of the choices below:

-• A. two chromosomes containing identical genetic loci although possibly different allelic forms
+• D. two chromosomes containing identical genetic loci although possibly different allelic forms

-Click to show Matching Sex Determination Systems to Descriptions example problem
+Click to show Sex Determination Systems and Descriptions example problem

 Match each of the following sex determination systems with their corresponding descriptions.